Gennadiyev/unipose/README.md

 Use `python3 scripts/visualize.py --help` to see the full usage.

 > *Hidden feature!* The `image_path` also supports a directory path.
 The script will visualize all images in the directory, and output a GIF animation!
 Files under the directory must follow the naming scheme `*-{id}.*` or `*_{id}.*` (more specifically in regex, `^.+[-_]\d+\..+$`), or the output GIF may have unsorted frames.

+### *(Beta)* Run a flask server for testing

+Our test server is out!
+It is a flask server that can be used to test the models.
+Especially useful during training since it scans all models under the model directory and let users pick any model they want. **Not optimized for multi-user case**, if more than 1 user is perfoming inference, the server will queue them (expectedly).

+1. Edit the `server/config.json` file to change the font path, port and model path.
+Usually the directory containing of the experiment output path as specified in `output_dir` parameter during a [train run](#start-training).

+2. Run `python3 server/server.py server/config.json`.

+Note: **Do not change the naming scheme of the model file.** The server will automatically detect the model epoch and run ID.

 ## Training